FAQs: Getting Started for Transfer Students

 No. Only U.S. citizens and permanent resident noncitizens are eligible for the scholarship.

-If your military tuition remission or assistance pays 100 percent of your tuition and fees, you are not eligible for the scholarship.
+If your military tuition assistance pays 100 percent of your tuition and fees, you are not eligible for the scholarship.

 If your employer's tuition remission or assistance pays 100 percent of your tuition and fees, you are not eligible for the scholarship.
 Students who receive partial employer tuition remission or assistance are eligible for the scholarship.
 However, the scholarship award may be pro-rated based on remaining balance due.